 February 1, 2018

 Whether you’re rooting for the champion Portland Thorns women’s soccer team, exploring the beautiful flowers around our international test garden in Washington Park or sitting courtside at a Blazers’ game, the color red is synonymous with the Rose City.
-Wear Red Day, February 2, is an all-too-fitting date for our neighbors to help raise awareness of heart disease, which unfortunately will take the lives of one in four residents of our city this year.
+The first Friday in February is Wear Red Day, an all-too-fitting date for our neighbors to help raise awareness of heart disease, which unfortunately will take the lives of one in four residents of our city this year.

 One American loses their battle with cardiovascular disease (CVD) every 40 seconds, making it the leading cause of death in the United States, according to the American Heart Association.